Klbgr/EzStudies-Flutter/README.md

 ## Security

 User's credentials are stored and used securely.
 First, user credentials are encrypted before being stored in the device.
 Then, these are communicated to the API via an HTTPS POST request.
 The API takes care of decrypting these credentials before communicating them to the API of CYU.
+The application therefore only works if its cipher key is identical to that of the API.
 ![security diagram](images/security_diagram.png)

 ## Download